arav06/aws-fundies/aws-security-compliance.md

 8. Click on 'Create role'
 9. On the left hand side, open 'Users' below 'Access Management' in a new tab
 10. Click on user 'b' and then copy the value of the 'User ARN'
-11. Go back to the roles tab and click on Trust relationships and then 'Edit trust relationship'
+11. Go back to the first tab where the role for S3 is and click on Trust relationships and then 'Edit trust relationship'
 12. In that file specify the value as follows and click on update trust policy

 ```json